ljk28/MP1/README.md

 Lighthouse flagged SEO as an issue.
 With the icons and also accessibilty.
 I have spaced out the social media icons in the footer so that should aid the user.
 Not everything was altered to the desired wireframe images.

 <em>Please note: the labels and option/select tags don't have a calculation function/operation for the total on the order page, as this requires additional languages.
 (Apart from Bootstrap), this project was solely working with HTML and CSS and not Javacript<em>

+...Extra Information

+With the use of the summary and details tag/elements I decided to remove the FAQ section from the order page and for clarity, place the FAQ section within the home page instead.
+The reason for doing this is to prevent ambiguity for the user and show clearly WITHOUT having to navigate to another page, the needed information at a moments notice.

 ## Validation
 <p style="color:yellow">